 DLJ Mortgage Capital, Inc. (DLJ) is a defendant in New York State court in five actions: An action brought by Asset Backed Securities Corporation Home Equity Loan Trust, Series 2006-HE7 alleges damages of not less than USD 374m.
 In December 2023, the court granted in part DLJ's motion to dismiss, dismissing with prejudice all notice-based claims; the parties have appealed.
 An action by Home Equity Asset Trust, Series 2006-8, alleges damages of not less than USD 436m.
 An action by Home Equity Asset Trust 2007-1 alleges damages of not less than USD 420m.
-Following a non-jury trial, the court issued a decision in December 2024 that the plaintiff established liability relating to certain of the loans at issue, and in May 2025, the court awarded damages of approximately USD 66m plus interest and costs.
-The parties have appealed the decision on liability.
+In August 2025, the parties agreed to a settlement to resolve this litigation for USD 66.39m.
+The settlement is subject to court approval.
 An action by Home Equity Asset Trust 2007-2 alleges damages of not less than USD 495m.
 An action by CSMC Asset-Backed Trust 2007-NC1 does not allege a damages amount.